d-ries/linux-essentials/09_usersandpermissions/exercises/users/99_exercises.md

 What is changed in the directory /home?

 ## Task 18
-Give the user Piet a password
+Give the user Sarah a password

 ## Task 19
-Try to log in as Piet
+Try to log in as Sarah

 ## Task 20
-Remove the user Piet, but keep his home folder
+Remove the user Sarah, but keep her home folder

 ## Task 21
-Delete Piet’s home folder
+Delete Sarah’s home folder